Simulations of the photoelectric effect

 Photoelectric effect I

 The photoelectric effect is the phenomenon whereby electrons jump when a beam of light strikes a metallic surface, causing the energy of the light to be transformed into electrical energy.
-This simulation allows us to study the photoelectric effect.
+This simulation allows us to understand what the photoelectric effect is.
 Observe the results by changing the type of light, intensity, etc.

 Photoelectric effect II